-The twigs of the American Linden or Basswood are slender and grey in color with some lenticils.
-In addition, this tree has distinct buds that are often described as being “humpback” since one side typically bulges disproportionately.
+The twigs of the American Basswood are slender, somewhat zigzag, and green to red in color with some lenticils.
+This tree has distinct buds that are often described as being “humpback” since one side typically bulges disproportionately.
 Furthermore, the buds typically have 2-3 bud scales that are a reddish color and have a false terminal bud.

-On younger trees, the bark is smooth and grey-green.
-However, as the tree matures, it develops long, narrow ridges and furrows that are dark grey in color.
+On younger American Basswoods, the bark is smooth and green to gray; however, as the tree matures, it develops long, narrow ridges and furrows that are dark grey in color.

-The flowers of the American Linden or Basswood are pale yellow and hang in hairless long-stalked clusters.
-In addition, the flowers typically have 5 petals and are known for their fragrance.
+The flowers of the American Basswood are pale yellow and hang in hairless long-stalked clusters.
+The flowers typically have 5 petals and are well-known for their fragrance.
 Furthermore, the flowers usually appear in May or June and are monoecious.